-(e) The assumption of exponential picking times is a rough approximation.
+6. (1 pnts) The assumption of exponential picking times is a rough approximation.
 We now formulate a more accurate model for the picking times.
 The zone or storage area for a picker is shown in the figure below.
 The width of the storage area is 24 meter, the length is 36 meter, and the walking speed of the picker is 3 meter per second.
-The order totes are waiting in the buffer, located at the starting point of the picker.
-Assume that the item to be picked is randomly located in the storage area.
+Order totes are waiting in the buffer, located at the starting point of the picker.
+Assume (as an approximation) that the item to be picked is randomly located in the storage area.
 The time to pick the item is 2 seconds.
-Compute the mean and standard deviation of the total picking time (walking time plus time to pick the item).